-She’s collected awards and personal-bests along the way.
+She’s collected awards and personal bests along the way.
 In the Iditarod, Michelle Phillips received the Herbie Nayokpuk Award, presented to the musher who best exemplifies the level of sportsmanship and love of dogs that Mr. Nayokpuk demonstrated in his life.
 She has also earned “Rookie of the Year” in both the Percy De Wolfe and the Copper Basin 300 races.
 In 2009, she received the Vet’s Choice award for the Yukon Quest for providing superb care of the dogs.

 In 2009, Michelle Phillips set her personal best in the Yukon Quest, finishing fourth.
-This year she will run the Iditarod, her eighth time in that race.
+This year she will run the Iditarod and the Yukon Quest

 Michelle strives for excellence in dog care — and works year round to promote the sport of dog mushing.
 In 2013, Michelle and Ed’s son Keegan Hopkins was diagnosed with Type One Diabetes.
-Although busy with the dogs, Michelle and Ed now also work tireless to raise awareness about this disease, helping to raise funds to find a cure..
+Although busy with the dogs, Michelle and Ed now also work tirelessly to raise awareness about this disease, and fundraising to find a cure.

 Ed Hopkins of Tagish Lake Kennel began mushing in 1986 while handling dogs for Harry Sutherland.
 After a few years of running his own team, Ed handled dogs for Susan Butcher for two seasons, running her yearlings in the Yukon Quest in 1993 and 1994.

 Ed has run the Yukon Quest 8 times, earning the prestigious Yukon Quest Sportsmanship Award along the way.
 In 2015, he returned to the Yukon Quest trail wearing bib #20 and finished in third place.